-- Ear cleaning solution, choose a gentle solution and avoid any that include harsh chemicals or alcohol
+- Ear cleaning solution, choose a gentle formula and avoid any that include harsh chemicals or alcohol.

 Don’t be tempted to use cotton buds.
 Not only do they increase the likelihood that you will push wax or debris further into the ear canal.